sait-wbdv/fall-2021/src/courses/cpnt200/day05.md

 - v-if has a higher toggle cost and v-show has higher initial render cost.
   - use `v-show` when something is toggled often (like a dark mode toggle)
   - use `v-if` for conditions that won't change much

+### Activity: Conditional Rendering
+- Using the data created for the v-for activity, create another component that renders information based on specific conditions
+- Examples:
+  - Use a conditional v-if/else etc to show a specific welcome message based on user input
+  - Create a Dark mode toggle using v-show

 ---